86Box/docs/settings/display.rst

 Video
 -----

 Video card to emulate.
 Only video cards supported by the machine's expansion buses will be listed.
+The *Internal* option corresponds to the onboard video chip on machines equipped with one.

 The *Configure* button opens a new window with settings specific to the selected video card, such as the amount of installed video memory.